Unexpected Lessons from a Wellness Summit

 “How tough you are now, eh?” the gunman taunted.

-I have to admit when Dr. Jeanne Ohm, a pediatric chiropractor, the founder of the International Chiropractic Pediatric Association (ICPA), and the editor-in-chief of Pathways to Family Wellness Magazine, invited me to speak at the Freedom for Family Wellness Summit: Shifting to Conscious Choice, held in Reston, Virginia, November 13 – November 16, 2014, John Minardi’s was not the kind of story I was expecting to hear.
+I have to admit when Jeanne Ohm, a pediatric chiropractor, the founder of the International Chiropractic Pediatric Association (ICPA), and the editor-in-chief of Pathways to Family Wellness Magazine, invited me to speak at the Freedom for Family Wellness Summit: Shifting to Conscious Choice, held in Reston, Virginia, November 13 – November 16, 2014, John Minardi’s story was not the kind I was expecting to hear.

 There are about 20 colleges in the U.S. and Canada that teach chiropractic and each has its own philosophy.